Site icon Diary of a Gen-X Traveler

 Directions to Katholiko Monastery

 The monastery is about 35 minutes from Chania.
 We started out from our resort and took the National Highway East past Chania towards Pithari.
 That is where we totally lost GPS.
 Luckily, I had a map and we turned North at Anemomili and kept heading North.
 Basically, follow the signs towards Gouverneto Monastery.
-This is where you will park and then find the trail to Katholiko Monastery.
+This is where you will park and also find the trail to Katholiko Monastery.
 The roads were good but narrow.
 We had no major problem finding the monastery entrance and there is a small fee per person.
-The drive was pretty and we enjoyed driving through the quaint little villages.
+The drive was pretty and also enjoyable as we drove through the quaint little villages and countryside.

 Gouverneto Monastery

 Most days you can visit the Gouverneto Monastery which is a functional, operating monastery.
-It was Tuesday though, and we have found out many spots of interest are closed in Greece on Tuesdays.
+It was Tuesday though, and we have found out many spots of interest are closed in Greece on Tuesdays, not just religious sites but archaeological sites as well.
 I do not know why.
 Any one else know?
-You need to walk past the Gouverneto Monastery to get to the trailhead, it was impressive.
+You need to walk past the Gouverneto Monastery to get to the trailhead, it was impressive and would have been great to see the inside.

 Trailhead to Katholiko Monastery